bsoist/bsoist.github.io/_posts/2015-03-03-what-kind-of-christian-are-you.md

 layout: post
 categories:
     faith
+excerpt: I read something yesterday and the timing could not have been more perfect - for two reasons.
 ---
 I read [something][comingout] yesterday and the timing could not have been more perfect - for two reasons.